AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

       - double
       - Control the ambient light specific to spacecraft objects, value between 0 and 1, use negative value to use viz default
+    * - ``spacecraftSizeMultiplier``
+      - double
+      - Control the display size of spacecraft in the Planet and Solar System Views, values greater than 0, use negative value to use viz default
+    * - ``showGroundLocationCommLines``
+      - int
+      - Value of 0 (protobuffer default) to use viz default, -1 for false, 1 for true
+    * - ``showGroundLocationCones``
+      - int
+      - Value of 0 (protobuffer default) to use viz default, -1 for false, 1 for true
+    * - ``showGroundLocationLabels``
+      - int
+      - Value of 0 (protobuffer default) to use viz default, -1 for false, 1 for true

 Setting Actuator GUI Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~